nginxinc/nginx-gateway-fabric/tests/results/longevity/1.6.0/oss.md

 ## Comparison with previous results

 Graphs look similar to 1.5.0 results.
 There is a color change swap in a few graphs which is a little confusing.
-NGINX container memory increased dramatically.
+NGINX container memory decreased dramatically.
 NGINX Stub Status graph is confusing to interpret, which can make it seem quite different to the 1.5.0 results, but it is similar, only with an increase in requests.